mrsimpson/slides-data-in-motion/slides.md

 ![ "Things are now in motion that cannot be undone".
 Gandalf in "Return of the King"](/gandalf-things-in-motion.webp)

 <!--
-The real world changes ("mutates") constantly, but all **events leading to those changes are fixed in time and space**—they are immutable.
+The real world changes ("mutates") constantly, but all **events leading to those changes are fixed in time and space** — they are immutable.

 In software, we achieve great results by minimizing the **representational gap**.